 laws, rules and regulations, records and test data shall be maintained

-for a minimum of seven years after termination of services with the
+for a minimum of seven years after the date of termination of services

-patient, client or subject of evaluation, or three years after a patient
+with the patient, client, or subject of evaluation, or five years

-or subject of evaluation reaches the age of majority, whichever is
+after a patient or subject of evaluation reaches the age of majority,

 (3) All records shall be maintained in a manner which

 (2) Disposal of records shall be done in an appropriate

 manner that ensures confidentiality of the records in compliance with